Introduction

 Nearest Railway Stations: Rishikesh, 250 Km or Haridwar, 270 km away from Joshimath.
 Available Trains are Shatabdi Express, Yoga Express, and it takes 9 to 10 hours from major stations like Delhi, Mumbai, Lucknow, and others.

 Road Travel: From Delhi, take NH7 / NH334 via Haridwar → Rishikesh → Joshimath.
-The total road journey is exactly 500 km from Manchala Mushafir office in Delhi, and it will take about 14 to 15 hours of continuous driving.
+The total road journey is exactly 500 kms from Manchala Mushafir office in Delhi, and it will take about 14 to 15 hours of continuous driving.

 Nearest Airport: Jolly Grant Airport, Dehradun, is 270 kilometres away from Joshimath, which is connected with major Indian cities like Delhi, Mumbai, Bengaluru, and Lucknow by airlines such as IndiGo, SpiceJet, and Alliance Air.

-- Final Stretch: 20 min of a Short walk or steps downhill to reach the Vridhbadri temple.
+Distance: 7 km drive from Joshimath to Animath.
+Final Stretch: 20 min of Short walk or steps downhill to reach the Vridhbadri temple.

 Taxi/Cab option with a price from Dehradun to Joshimath

-- Sedan: ₹4000 to ₹7500
+Sedan: ₹4000 to ₹7500

-- SUV: ₹7500 to ₹11,000
+SUV: ₹7500 to ₹11,000

-- Luxury SUV: ₹11,000 to ₹14,300
+Luxury SUV: ₹11,000 to ₹14,300

 Prices may fluctuate based on season, demand, and booking time.